Working to create equitable practices, policies, and mind-shifts for your company.

 Founder of Kindall Evolve Consulting LLC where she helps driven, committed executives build cohesive teams that thrive.
 A born go-getter, Jackie’s greatest satisfaction is witnessing the transformation that takes place as her clients and their teams enjoy the accomplishments and accolades of working as one to surpass their goals.

-Robyn provides administrative support to the Equity Through Action’s leadership team.
+Robyn provides finance and administrative support to Equity Through Action’s leadership team.
 Robyn is a native Hoosier from the great state of Indiana and has worked in the nonprofit community for several years.
 She received a BS and an MS in Human Development and Family Studies and Housing, respectively, from Iowa State University.
 Robyn developed a strong sense of devotion for the nonprofit sector and believes this work serves a greater purpose.

-Cheyenne Taylor - Director of Business Relations
+Cheyenne Taylor, M.A., Organizational Management - Director of Business Relations

 Cheyenne Taylor is responsible for the project management and client relations at ETA.
 Born and raised in VA, Cheyenne spent the early years of her career in nonprofit fundraising, honing her skills in proposal writing, donor relations, and event management.
 She obtained her BA from Norfolk State University and is currently pursuing her MA in Organizational Management.
 She takes pride in being an incredibly efficient leader, team player, and being a part of promoting social change.
 Her work is guided by her personal core values of kindness, excellence, and truth.
 Cheyenne believes the first step to solving any problem in the workplace and beyond is learning how to treat one another.